rabbitmq/rabbitmq-website/site/management.md

 By default, the Management UI uses OAuth 2.0 authorization code flow to authenticate and authorize users.
 However, there are scenarios where users preferred to be automatically redirected to RabbitMQ without getting involved in additional logon flows.
-This is common in Web Portals where with a single click, users navigate straight to a RabbitMQ cluster's Management UI with a token obtained under the covers.
-This is known as **Identity-Provider initiated logon** where the **Identity Provider** role is played by the web portal.
+This is common in Web Portals where with a single click, users navigate straight to a RabbitMQ cluster's management UI with a token obtained under the covers.
+This is known as **Identity-Provider initiated logon**.

 RabbitMQ exposes a new setting called `management.oauth_initiated_logon_type` whose default value `sp_initiated`.
 To enable an **Identity-Provider initiated logon** we set it to `idp_initiated`.